soundtemple/open-stage-control-bitwig-driven-by-moss/README.md

 # Open Stage Control template for Bitwig
-A modified version of the template provided by Jurgen in his DrivenByMoss OSC extension.
+A modified and restyled version of the template provided by Jurgen in his DrivenByMoss OSC extension.
-You can use any device that has google chrome, to remotely control Bitwig studio.
+You can use any device that has a web browser, to remotely control Bitwig studio.
 On an iPad I recommend using an app called FullScreen Browser for a full screen experience

 ## Dependencies